 4. Remove the flywheel from the crankshaft.

-5. Clean the flywheel of grease and oil.
-Inspect and check for damage to the surface of the flywheel and its ring gear.
+5. Clean the flywheel from grease and oil.
+Inspect the flywheel surface and its ring gear for damage.

-6. Clean and inspect mating surfaces of flywheel and crankshaft.
-If there is a leak through the crankshaft rear oil seal, then this oil seal must be replaced before installing the flywheel in its original place (see section 25).
+6. Clean and inspect the mating surfaces of the flywheel and crankshaft.
+If there is a leak through the rear crankshaft oil seal, then before installing the flywheel in its original place, it is necessary to replace this oil seal (see section 25).

-7. Position the flywheel against the crankshaft.
-Ensure alignment of marks made during removal (if the pin is missing and the arrangement of the bolt holes is staggered).
-Apply sealant to the threads before screwing in the bolts.
+7. Position the flywheel near the crankshaft.
+Ensure that the marks made during removal are aligned (if there is no pin and the bolt holes are staggered).
+Apply thread sealant to the threads before screwing in the bolts.

-8. After locking the flywheel through the hole, tighten the bolts to the torque specified in specifications of this chapter.
+8. After locking the flywheel through the hole, tighten the bolts to the torque specified in technical conditions of this chapter.

-9. Remaining installation operations are carried out in reverse order.
+9. The remaining installation operations are performed in reverse order.